nfzohar/chrome-extension-with-modal/README.md

 This ia a template, build with JS, HTML and uses Tailwind Play CDN to provide styles.

-TIP: Content should be added to the ./res/content folder.
+TIP: Content (HTML, JS, CSS) should be added to the res/content/ folder.